Greenwich House Pottery

 • No student is permitted to remain in the building after closing.

-• All administrative questions or concerns should be directed to a Liaison.
+• All administrative questions or concerns should be directed to a Student Liaison.

 • Report studio issues to the Studio Technicians.